ddloads/find_trailers/README.md

 If the script is not in dry-run mode, it deletes the files and logs the actions.
 If it's in dry-run mode, it just prints what would be deleted without actually deleting anything.

 ## Usage
-To use the script, first ensure that the log directory exists or the script has the permissions to create it.
-Then, you can run it like any other bash script:

     1. Open the User Scripts plugin in Unraid.
     2. Click on "Add New Script".
     3. Name your new script.